ciscoheat/mithril-hx/README.md

 # Feedback please!

-This is an early version, so feedback is always welcome!
+Feedback is always welcome!
 [Open an issue](https://github.com/ciscoheat/mithril-hx/issues) and give me a piece of your mind. :)